aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ### 3. **Enable Semantic Search and Integrations**

 - Enable and configure semantic search providers (e.g., TwelveLabs) as described in the UI and [MediaLake-Instructions.md](assets/docs/MediaLake-Installation-Guide.md).
+- **Embedding Store Options**: Media lake supports both OpenSearch and S3 Vectors as embedding stores for semantic search.
+While S3 Vectors provides a cost-effective option, **OpenSearch is recommended for production deployments** due to its enhanced reliability and performance.
 - Import pipelines for enrichment and transcription.

 ### 4. **Ingest Media**